 In the 19h century, James Still (1812-1882) was a well-known herbalist in New Jersey.
 He created a "cough balm" from plants and herbs grown on his farm, and soon after his first patient used it successfully Still became known as the "Black Doctor of the Pines."
 More on his story here.

 Here's some bonus material I came across during my quick search.
 Wormley Hughes (1781-1858) was the head gardener for Thomas Jefferson's properties.
 Although a slave, Hughes managed the land and made many executive choices regarding the progression of the garden.
 There are many archival documents referencing Hughes and Jefferson's trust in his agricultural skills here.

 Have you heard of these historical figures?

-"My body is here, but my mind and soul is lost in the past."
+"My body is here, but my soul is lost in the past."